yohasebe/mdpresenter/README.md

 # MD Presenter

-A Markdown Presentation Toolkit for Pandoc
+A Markdown Interactive Presentation Tool for Pandoc

 **IMPORTANT:** This software is in a very early experimental stage